 Emma Long Park is a large metropolitan park with a diverse user-base and a variety of amenities and recreational opportunities.
 Situated along Lake Austin, the park offers woodland trails, boating and water activities, camping, a motorcycle course, an archery range, and camping facilities.
 This Vision Plan will identify Phase 1 Improvements that can be implemented with funding from the 2012 GO Bond.

-The City of Austin Parks and Recreation Department is developing a new vision and Master Plan for the Emma S. Barrientos Mexican American Cultural Center (ESB-MACC).
-The process has sought public input on programming that might direct the expansion of existing or new buildings, new facilities, new shade structures, parking, landscaping and the potential redesign of the plaza.
+The Austin City Council adopted the Emma S. Barrientos Mexican American Cultural Center (ESB-MACC) Master Plan on May 24, 2018.
+The plan presents design recommendations to better meet the current and future needs of the center.
+The process sought public input on programming to guide the expansion of the existing facility, new facilities, new shade structures, parking, landscaping and the potential redesign of the plaza.

 The City of Austin Parks and Recreation recieved a one time allocation of funding from Council through the 2015-16 budget cycle to develop Georgian Acres Park.
 This park was identified for need of development to fill a recreation gap in the area.
 There is $500,000 allotted for design, engineering, and development of the park.
 The planning process will be conducted in partnership with the District 4 Council Office, the area neighborhood association, and community leaders.

 With funding provided from the 2012 General Obligation Bond, the Parks and Recreation Department is developing a Park Master Plan for Givens District Park, which is located in East Austin at 3811 E. 12th Street.